-Deadlines for Product Serialization
+1. Deadlines for Product Serialization

-Tracking and Reporting Compliance Events
+2. Tracking and Reporting Compliance Events

-Prescription and OTC Products Requirements
+4. Prescription and OTC Products Requirements

-Also, every serial number of medicinal products in Russia must also contain a unique identifier.
+FMD and DSCSA compliance regulations do not have aggregation requirements.
+Russian pharma compliance, however, will require documenting and reporting aggregation.
+In other words, all aggregation and disaggregation operations are considered compliance factors.
+Furthermore, every serial number for medicines in Russia must contain a unique identifier.
 This is an extra layer of security against counterfeit drugs entering the supply chain.